mastodon/documentation/Running-Mastodon/Docker-Guide.md

     docker-compose run --rm web bundle exec bin/tootctl media remove

-See `bin/tootctl --help` for more infos on the available commands.
+See `bin/tootctl --help` for more information on the available commands.

 ## Updating